abixxvii/abixxvii.github.io/_talks/STEP.md

 ---

 ### **Current Status**
-We are currently fabricating the latest generation of our bipeds, including a 13 DOF model and an upgraded 12 DOF variant.
-These designs prioritize modularity, ease of assembly, and real-world research applicability — bringing us closer to a system that mirrors the complexity of human locomotion.
+Currently fabricating the latest generation of the bipeds, including a 13 DOF model and an upgraded 12 DOF variant.
+These designs prioritize modularity, ease of assembly, and real-world research applicability.
 ---

 *Please note: this website is still under construction.
 Stay tuned for more updates as Project STEP continues to grow.*